civican/legisinfo/42-1/bills/C-277/bill_text.md

 ## Summary

-This enactment provides for the development and implementation of a  framework designed to guarantee all Canadians access to high-quality palliative care.
+This enactment provides for the development of a  framework designed to support improved access for Canadians to palliative care.

 Whereas the Final Report of the External Panel on Options for a Legislative Response to *Carter v.
 Canada* emphasizes the importance of palliative care in the context of physician-assisted dying;